hitokun-s/nossg/README.md

 NOSSG means "NOde.js-driven Static Site Generator".
 The project just has begun.

-###Expected Features:
+###Features:

-- ordinal markdown editor
+- markdown editor with convenient functionality
-- more convenient markdown editor(ex. paste image, drag&drop image)
-- always can preview html converted from markdown
+- live previewing html converted from markdown
-- always can preview final site
+- previewing final site to be published
-- file tree view
-- save files
-- git push
+- adding page info(title, description, etc)
+- you can use any template

+###Dependency

+This is Node.js application.
+So you must install required node modules.

+###how to run

+1. move to repository root
+2. run command: ```node app.js```

 ###Demo
 [http://hitokun-s.github.io/ht-markdown/nossg_demo.html](http://hitokun-s.github.io/ht-markdown/nossg_demo.html)